 FamilySearch review: Build your family tree

 FamilySearch has got over one billion unique family trees built on the records meaning the chances of you finding a connection you didn't know about are strong.
+We rate it as one of the best family tree makers that's currently available, so it's well worth exploring this feature.
 To get started you simply need to open an account with basic details like name, age and email.
 Then you can begin building your family tree.

 There is a Find function but we found this didn't work as well as some other sites with search terms needing to be exactly right for the search to work.
 The search section is similarly awkward meaning you'll need to be patient and put in some trawl time to find what you want.